Quick Quiz: EPA's 2015 Biennial Report Data

 D. More than 40 million tons

-A. Massachusetts, California, Texas Q3.
-Which of these states or territories was home to the fewest hazardous waste generators in 2015?
+Q2.
+Which three US states were home to the most hazardous waste generators in 2015?

 B. Illinois, Ohio, and Michigan